Donate for Lebanon

 Promoting economic stability

 So far, Help has helped 179 micro and small enterprises in Lebanon to overcome the consequences of the economic crisis.
-True to our guiding principle of empowering people to help themselves, they have received financial assistance to renovate their business premises or finance urgently needed equipment and materials.
-Our focus was on companies that would have had to go out of business without support.
+True to our guiding principle of empowering people to help themselves, they receive financial assistance to renovate their business premises or finance urgently needed equipment and materials.
+Our focus is on companies that would have to go out of business without support.

 After the explosion in Beirut, Help helped affected families to rebuild their homes: Together with local partners, we renovated 54 apartments that were rendered uninhabitable by the explosion.
 15 families with physically impaired family members were provided with needs-based equipment.
 Those affected also received psychosocial support and physiotherapy.